kythe/kythe/kythe/typescript/README.md

 a "module", where declarations are local.
 To make tests isolated from one another, prefix each test with an `export {}` to make them modules.
 In larger TypeScript projects this doesn't come up because all files are modules.

+### Build system and dependencies

+We use [aspect-build/rules_ts](https://github.com/aspect-build/rules_ts) to handle TypeScript rules.
+Dependencies are specified in `package.json` file whick you can find in the top-level directory of this repo and not in the current package.

+We don't use `package-lock.json` and instead use [pnpm](https://pnpm.io/motivation) (pnpm-lock.yaml in the top-level directory) to pin dependencies.
+When updating dependencies in `package.json` you need to update `pnpm-lock.yaml` by running `npx pnpm update`.

 ## Design notes